rxv3774/WebCheckers/docs/DesignDoc.md

 ### Unit Testing and Code Coverage
+For our unit tests, our goal was to reach at least 80% coverage on all tiers(model, application, and UI).
+We decided on 80% because, it would give us confidence that we are properly implementing the different tiers.
+As we created tests, we began to realize that we had certain coupling issues which we were able to quickly fix.
+This fix was necessary, as these issues were preventing us from creating a proper testing seam between our classes.
+This was due to that fact that we had not followed the Pure Fabrication pattern.
+These issues helped us improve our code, as we realized that hard to test code is code that could use some improvements.
 > _Discuss your unit testing strategy.
 Report on the code coverage
 > achieved from unit testing of the code base.
 Discuss the team's
 > coverage targets, why you selected those values, and how well your